isaiahah/segway/doc/api.rst

         :param args: The probability distribution as an array of probabilties which is interpreted by the Numpy ``array`` constructor.
         :type args: array_like
+        :param keep_shape: If a single item is passed, this determines if that item's shape is kept or if an additional leading dimension of size 1 is added by the Numpy ``array`` constructor.
+It has no effect when multiple arguments are passed.
+        :param keep_shape: bool

     .. py:classmethod:: uniform_from_shape(*shape, self=0.0)